Archive for February 2017

 For my part, I was concerned to explore how ensemble staging worked in a moment-by-moment fashion to call the viewer’s attention to key aspects of the action.
 Editing does that by cutting to closer views.
 In the tableau method, emphasis arises from composition, movement, and other pictorial strategies.

-In light of all this research, it seems clear that during the 1910s the tableau strategy developed into a rich expressive resource.
-After Figures Traced in Light (which found the tradition still alive in directors like Angelopoulos and Hou), I continued to collect examples of creative staging at this period.
+In light of all this research, it seems clear that during the 1910s the tableau strategy developed into a powerful expressive resource.
+After Figures Traced in Light (which found the tradition still alive in directors like Angelopoulos and Hou), I continued to collect examples of creative staging at this early period.
 The results led me to analyze films by Yevgenii Bauer, Danish directors, and other Europeans.

-Evidently the tableau persisted until 1920 in Europe, especially Germany, but the editing-centered option had already become dominant in America.
+Evidently the tableau persisted until 1920 or so in Europe, especially Germany, but the editing-centered option had already become dominant in America.
 But how long, and in what ways, did tableau methods hang on in the US?
 Or was the switchover quite quick?
 By 1917, Kristin had posited, continuity editing had crystallized as the primary storytelling style.
 I thought I’d try some depth soundings of the period.

 Since my time was limited, I had to focus.
 Charlie Keil’s superb Early American Cinema in Transition: Story, Style, and Filmmaking 1907-1913 (2001) analyzed a great many films of that phase in depth, particularly with respect to editing techniques.
 So I thought I’d start with 1914 and simply try to see as many features from that year as I could.
 I then would sample items from later years.
 My only rule was to watch films that aren’t part of the canon–no Griffith, Chaplin, Fairbanks, Pickford, Fatty et al. I did, however, try to see rare things by Lois Weber, Reginald Barker, and other well-regarded filmmakers.